Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

-To demonstrate the finite sample performance of the proposed estimators, we conduct a number of simulation studies in this section.
+\csubsection{Simulation Models} To demonstrate the finite sample performance of the proposed estimators, we conduct a number of simulation studies in this section.
 To this end, we need to generate $X_i$s from a distribution whose tail probability satisfies Condition (C1).
 Specifically, we consider the following examples.

 {\sc Example 1.} {({\sc Student's} {\it t}{\sc-distribution)}} The first example considered here is the student's {\it t}-distribution.
 It has been popularly used in extreme value modeling literature \citep{blattberg1974comparison,stoyanov2011fat}.
 The distribution is heavy-tailed on both sides (right and left).
-Specifically, let $X$ follow a student's {\it t}-distribution with $v$ degrees of freedom, then the right tail probability becomes \citep{beirlant2004statistics}
+Specifically, let $X$ follow a Student's {\it t}-distribution with $v$ degrees of freedom, then the right tail probability becomes \citep{beirlant2004statistics}

 Consequently, the corresponding extreme value index is given by $\gamma = 1/v$.
-The degree of freedom parameter $v$ controls the tail behavior of the student's {\it t}-distribution.
-In this simulation study, we consider student's {\it t}-distributions with $v=1$ and $v=2$, denoted as $t(1)$ and $t(2)$.
+The degree of freedom parameter $v$ controls the tail behavior of the Student's {\it t}-distribution.
+In this simulation study, we consider Student's {\it t}-distributions with $v=1$ and $v=2$, denoted as $t(1)$ and $t(2)$.

 {\sc Example 2.} {(\sc Pareto distribution}) Pareto distribution is another widely adopted heavy-tailed distribution.
 It is found to be particularly useful in income distribution research \citep{wold1957model,nirei2016pareto}.
 The right tail probability of $\text{Pareto}(x_m,\alpha)$ where $\alpha>0$ is given by $P(X>u)=(u/x_m)^{-\alpha}$ with $u \geq x_m$ .
 Accordingly, the extreme value index is given by $\gamma = 1/\alpha$.
+Specially, the parameter $C$ in Condition (C1) is equal to 0.
 The tail heaviness is controlled by the parameter $\alpha$.
 In this simulation study, we consider cases $\text{Pareto}(2,1)$ and $\text{Pareto}(2,2)$.

 {\sc Example 3.} {(\sc Fr\'echet distribution}) We study here the Fr\'echet distribution.
-The tail probability of $\text{Fr\'echet}(\alpha)$ where $\alpha>0$ is given by $P(X>u)=1-\exp(-u^{-\alpha})=u^{-\alpha}\left\{1-1/2u^{-\alpha}+o(u^{-\alpha})\right\}$.
+The tail probability of $\text{Fr\'echet}(\alpha)$ where $\alpha>0$ is given by $P(X>u)=1-\exp(-u^{-\alpha})=u^{-\alpha}\left\{1-0.5u^{-\alpha}+o(u^{-\alpha})\right\}$.
 As a consequence, the extreme value index is given by $\gamma = 1/\alpha$.
 Thus, the tail behavior of a Fr\'echet distribution is determined by $\alpha$.
 In this simulation study, we consider Fr\'echet(1) and Fr\'echet(2) cases.